StackmateNetwork/cypherpost/README.md

 In the root folder run `pier list` to view all possible commands.

 To use a command run `pier run <command> <args>` eg: `pier run dev-start`

+### Extra Notes:

+#### Optional Reference Field

+Clients can use an optional  `reference` field, when making a post.
+References require the following:

+- reference must be an existing post_id
+- reference posts must be encrypted with the same key as the post it is referencing
+- reference posts do not have keys of their own

+References allow users to create group chats.

+Note that when the parent post is deleted, all references are also removed.